hoangduytran/blender-manual/manual/sculpt_paint/sculpting/toolbar.rst

 Tools for applying effects on the entire unmasked and visible mesh.

 :doc:`/sculpt_paint/sculpting/tools/mesh_filter`
-   Applies a deformation to all vertices in the mesh at the same time.
+   Apply a deformation to all unmasked vertices.

 :doc:`/sculpt_paint/sculpting/tools/cloth_filter`
-   Applies a cloth simulation to all vertices in the mesh at the same time.
+   Applies a cloth simulation to all unmasked vertices.

 :doc:`/sculpt_paint/sculpting/tools/color_filter`
-   Changes the active color attribute on all vertices in the mesh at the same time.
+   Changes the active color attribute on all unmasked vertices.

 Single Click Tools
 ==================